Wales' World Cup play-off final set for 5 June

 Last updated on .From the section Wales

-Wales' World Cup play-off final against Scotland or Ukraine has been rescheduled for Sunday, 5 June.
+Wales' rescheduled World Cup play-off final against Scotland or Ukraine will kick off at 17:00 BST on Sunday, 5 June.

 Rob Page's side beat Austria 2-1 in their semi-final, but Scotland's game with Ukraine was postponed, and is now set to take place on Wednesday, 1 June.

-The winner of the final will book their place at the 2022 World Cup in Qatar later this year, and will face England, Iran and USA in the group stage.
+The final winners will reach the 2022 World Cup, and will face England, Iran and USA in the group stage.

 Wales' Group A Nations League games have been rescheduled around the final.

-Wales host the Netherlands in Cardiff on Wednesday, 8 June, and then welcome Belgium to the Welsh capital three days later.
+Wales host the Netherlands in Cardiff on Wednesday, 8 June (19:45 BST), and then welcome Belgium to the Welsh capital three days later (also 19:45 BST).